 Architecture as a set of important decisions

-Decisions that are difficult and expensive to change, so they need to be made consciously.
+These are decisions that are hard and expensive to reverse, so they should never be made casually.

 Architecture as boundaries and trajectory